chrisjung-dev/wp-post-update-links/readme.txt

 == Description ==

-This will describe the plugin better in the future.
+Who doesn't know this: You published a post, you add an Update and then you need some time to perhaps link the updates at the beginning of the post.

+This will solve your problem: just update, put the shortcode around your update and leave the rest up to the plugin.

 = Usage =

 Put the Shortcode [update] around some Update-Section.
 You're done.